sphinx-doc/sphinx-autobuild/README.md

 Sphinx does not [detect changes in non-document files in incremental mode](https://github.com/GaretJax/sphinx-autobuild/issues/34), like theme files, static files and source code used with autodoc.

-At the time of writing, the only known workaround is to instruct pip to rebuild the relevant pages.
+At the time of writing, the only known workaround is to instruct Sphinx to rebuild the relevant pages.
 This can be done by disabling incremental mode (with `-a`) or passing relevant `filenames` in addition to source and output directory in the CLI.

 ## Acknowledgements